Discount movies: Which theater subscription is best?

 SINEMIA

-The Turkey-based Sinemia service works much like MoviePass, except you pay a one-time fee of $25 to get a debit card for same-day tickets at theaters.
+Sinemia, a Turkish company now based in Los Angeles, has a service that works much like MoviePass, except you pay a one-time fee of $25 to get a debit card for same-day tickets at theaters.
 There are no restrictions on which movies you can watch.

 Without a card, or for future dates, you can get tickets online.
 Sinemia passes along the ticketing fees that Fandango and other online services charge.
 It also adds a "processing fee" of $1.80 per movie.
 Those fees are waived, at least for now, when getting tickets in person at theaters, so paying for the debit card is cheaper in the long run.